Previous dayApril 21, 2026Next day

 10.5 km---✓ ReviewedUSGS →

-At 17:07 UTC on April 21, 2026, a magnitude 2.0 tremor occurred 17 km SE of Silver Springs, Nevada.
-This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 10 hours earlier.
-The event originated approximately 10.5 km below the surface, classifying it as shallow crustal.
+This magnitude 2.0 event was detected 17 km SE of Silver Springs, Nevada on April 21, 2026, with origin time 17:07 UTC.
+It arrived roughly 10 hours after a larger magnitude 2.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 10.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 39.308°N, -119.074°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 39.308°, -119.074°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21